MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-hashtable.md

 there are some things to consider when using this method.
 Since it uses **CliXml**, it's memory intensive and if you are cloning huge hashtables, that might be a problem.
 Another limitation of the **CliXml** is there is a depth limitation of 48.
-Meaning, if you have a hashtable with 48 layers of nests, the cloning will fail and no hashtable will be output at all.
+Meaning, if you have a hashtable with 48 layers of nested hashtables, the cloning will fail and no hashtable will be output at all.

 ## Anything else?